patrickiel/PDF-Image-Extractor/README.md

 # PDF Image Extractor

-A Python tool to extract images from PDF files with intelligent filtering and organization.
+A Python tool to extract images from PDF files.

 ## Features